Prime (drink): Sponsorship and influencer growth

-PFAS lawsuit

-In August 2023, the Milberg law firm filed a lawsuit against Prime Hydration in the Northern District of California.
-Independent chemical analyses revealed harmful levels of per- and polyfluoroalkyl substances in several Prime flavors, notably the grape variant.
-Elizabeth Castillo, a California resident and plaintiff in the lawsuit, stated that the undisclosed presence of PFAS would have influenced her decision not to purchase Prime, seeking US$5 million in damages.

-Paul challenged Castillo's claims, arguing that Prime contained only 0.06 parts per trillion (ppt) of PFAS, citing the United States Environmental Protection Agency's (EPA) standards, which deem measurements below 1.1 ppt unreliable due to detection limitations.
-Castillo and the Milberg law firm countered, asserting adherence to industry standards for PFAS detection in their independent testing, while also noting that Prime's PFAS levels exceeded the EPA's recommended lifetime health advisory.

-Advertising and publicity

 Prime was the sponsor for Timmy Hill's number 13 MBM Motorsports car for one race in the NASCAR Xfinity Series.
 In their official statement they said it meant they have "access to talent and footballers which they do leverage in some of their marketing".

 In July 2022, Premier League club Arsenal announced a joint marketing agreement with the company, with Prime becoming the official sports drink supplier for the club.
 In 2023, KSI had plans to make an Arsenal-flavored bottle if they were to win the Premier League.
 However, after a loss to Nottingham Forest, which led to rivals Manchester City winning the Premier League, the flavor was shelved and plans were cancelled.

+In September 2022, Prime announced the release of Meta Moon.

 In January 2023, the Ultimate Fighting Championship announced a joint marketing agreement with the company, with Prime becoming the official sports drink supplier for the mixed martial arts promotion company.
 Prime signed several athletes to sponsorships, including Alexander Volkanovski, Israel Adesanya, Patrick Mahomes, Alisha Lehmann and Erling Haaland.
 In February, Prime was promoted in a Super Bowl LVII commercial.
 In the summer of the same year, FC Barcelona and FC Bayern Munich signed a sponsorship agreement with Prime.
 In November, Toronto Maple Leafs player Auston Matthews signed a sponsorship agreement.

+In January 2023, Prime announced Strawberry Watermelon.
+In February 2023, Prime announced KSI's UK exclusive Mango flavour.
+In May 2023, Prime announced Lemonade.

+U.S. health concerns

+In August 2023, the Milberg law firm filed a lawsuit against Prime Hydration in the Northern District of California.
+Independent chemical analyses revealed harmful levels of per- and polyfluoroalkyl substances in several Prime flavors, notably the grape variant.
+Elizabeth Castillo, a California resident and plaintiff in the lawsuit, stated that the undisclosed presence of PFAS would have influenced her decision not to purchase Prime, seeking US$5 million in damages.
+Paul challenged Castillo's claims, arguing that Prime contained only 0.06 parts per trillion (ppt) of PFAS, citing the United States Environmental Protection Agency's (EPA) standards, which deem measurements below 1.1 ppt unreliable due to detection limitations.
+Castillo and the Milberg law firm countered, asserting adherence to industry standards for PFAS detection in their independent testing, while also noting that Prime's PFAS levels exceeded the EPA's recommended lifetime health advisory.